 KJ-2.
 Tensions with FSG threatens AMISOM, failure to successfully combat Al-Shabaab in Somalia is highly likely to provide operational base for Ethiopia to be targeted.

 KJ-3.
 Political and ethnic violence provides unstable climate, Al-Shabaab is likely to attempt to exploit opportunities offered, further instability exists due to unemployment rate context.

-This report seeks to offer an assessment of the threat to Ethiopian security by Al-Shabaab.
-The report also identifies potential actions by the Ethiopian state that would likely increase the threat.
+This report seeks to offer an assessment of the threat to Ethiopia by Al-Shabaab and identify potential actions by the Ethiopian state that would likely increase the threat.

 Ethiopia has been successful in counterterrorism operations against Al-Shabaab.
 Commitment to AMISOM has led to success in containing threat from potential large-scale attacks on Ethiopia.
 This commitment is keenly met as Al-Shabaab’s main base of operations has been through bordering Somalian territory.
 Al-Shabaab has instead targeted Kenya, resulting in significant successful terror attacks which failed to materialise in Ethiopia.